wdv4758h/pypy-extradoc/talk/uct2012/talk.rst

 Where does PyPy come in?
 ------------------------

-* Tools for writing these program quickly, and efficiently.
+* Tools for writing these programs quickly, and efficiently.

   * Helpers for things like parsing

-  * Free JIT, and garbage collector
+  * Free JIT, and garbage collectors

 * Mostly you write a totally normal VM in python, and it becomes magically fast